 Hey Sisters and Brothers in Christ,

-I hope your day was blessed with the good things God prepared beforehand that you might walk in them.
-I had a good day on campus and Daniel and KD each prayed to receive Jesus.
-Their stories are below if you want to spend the time.
+I hope you had a blessed day walking in the Lord’s peace.
+I had a good day on campus though I somehow wrote and then forgot to send my Going Out email.
+Natalie and Stephanie each prayed with me to receive Christ today.
+Their stories are below if you have time.
 Please pray they grow in their faith.

-So thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.
-70 Students have trusted Christ this semester so far
+So thanks for your prayers for the ministry of evangelism God truly blessed today.

 In Him,